Jacob-Rose/SamplifyPlus-JUCE/samplify_win64/README.txt

 [H] - Stop Audio
 [G] - Replay Audio from Cue Point

+Left Click on Waveform - Play Sample From Beginning Right Click on Waveform - Play Sample From That Point

+Drag and drop audio file into daw once you find one you like.
+Create tags and drag them onto the sample to label them

+##Extended Info##

 All preferences and files are saved under the OS's application properties location.
 This includes preferences to modify the look and feel of the application.

 Incomplete Features: